Emergent Multilingual Learners in Prekindergarten Programs

 The Committee supports the design of optimal learning environments which value linguistically diverse children and their families, and the creation of high-quality Prekindergarten programs that strengthen the language and literacy skills of all students and lead to narrowing academic achievement gaps.
 The Committee also works to support development of a highly effective workforce, and to equip educators with classroom tools and professional training to meet the needs of multilingual children in Prekindergarten.
 In order to incorporate academically and linguistically relevant instruction into Prekindergarten curricula and programs, it is critical for educators to recognize the experiences that young children have with diverse languages, and use this information to inform instruction and programming in Prekindergarten and beyond.

 The Department has developed an Emergent Multilingual Learners Language Profile For Prekindergarten Students (see Attachment 1) to identify students who speak a language other than English.
-The Department recommends use of the term “Emergent Multilingual Learners (EMLLs)” to refer to Prekindergarten students identified by this Language Profile.
+The Department recommends use of the term “Emergent Multilingual Learners (EMLs)” to refer to Prekindergarten students identified by this Language Profile.
 The Language Profile gathers information about all students in Prekindergarten, and identifies the existing language(s) and linguistic experiences of young students, rather than quantifying the level of English proficiency (unlike identification assessments like the NYSITELL, which do quantify students’ level of English proficiency).
-This information will assist educators in providing services that best meet the needs of EMLLs.
+This information will assist educators in providing services that best meet the needs of EMLs.

 Related Regents Item(s):